Gas meter: Coriolis meters

 A coriolis meter is usually one or more pipes with longitudinally or axially displaced section(s) that are excited to vibrate at resonant frequency.
 Coriolis meters are used with liquids and gases.
 When the fluid within the displaced section is at rest, both the upstream and downstream portion of the displaced section will vibrate in phase with each other.
 The frequency of this vibration is determined by the overall density of the pipe (including its contents).
 This allows the meter to measure the flowing density of the gas in real time.
 Once the fluid begins to flow, however, the Coriolis force comes into play.
 This effect implies a relationship between the phase difference in the vibration of the upstream and downstream sections and the mass flow rate of the fluid contained by the pipe.

 Again, owing to the amount of inference, analog control and calculation intrinsic to a coriolis meter, the meter is not complete with just its physical components.
 There are actuation, sensing, electronic, and computational elements that must be present for the meter to function.

 Coriolis meters can handle a wide range of flow rates and have the unique ability to output mass flow - this gives the highest accuracy of flow measurement currently available for mass flow measurement.
 Since they measure flowing density, coriolis meters can also infer gas flow rate at flowing conditions.

 American Gas Association Report No. 11 provides guidelines for obtaining good results when measuring natural gas with a coriolis meter.

+Thermal Mass Flow meter

+Thermal mass flow meter are a pivotal innovation in gas metering technology, leveraging heat transfer principles to accurately measure gas flow rates.
+These sensors operate by introducing a small amount of heat into the gas stream and measuring the temperature change downstream.
+The rate of heat dissipation correlates directly to the mass flow rate of the gas, providing precise measurements even at low flow rates.

+Thermal flow sensors are particularly advantageous for gas meters due to their: